khushaljethava/khushaljethava.github.io/_tabs/privacy-policy.md

 We may share your information with Google Analytics to track and analyse the use of the Services.
 The Google Analytics Advertising Features that we may use include: Google Display Network Impressions Reporting.
-To opt out of being tracked by Google Analytics across the Services, visit [https://tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout).
-You can opt out of Google Analytics Advertising Features through [Ads Settings](https://adssettings.google.com/) and Ad Settings for mobile apps.
-Other opt out means include [http://optout.networkadvertising.org/](http://optout.networkadvertising.org/) and [http://www.networkadvertising.org/mobile-choice](http://www.networkadvertising.org/mobile-choice).
-For more information on the privacy practices of Google, please visit the [Google Privacy & Terms page](https://policies.google.com/privacy).
+To opt out of being tracked by Google Analytics across the Services, visit https://tools.google.com/dlpage/gaoptout.
+You can opt out of Google Analytics Advertising Features through https://adssettings.google.com/ and Ad Settings for mobile apps.
+Other opt out means include http://optout.networkadvertising.org/ and http://www.networkadvertising.org/mobile-choice.
+For more information on the privacy practices of Google, please visit the https://policies.google.com/privacy.